EugeneKrapivin/EugeneKrapivin.github.io/2020-12-12-managing_packages_in_dotnet_project.md

 > **Note** that the `<PackageReference>` element doesn't use the `Include` property but rather an `Update` property instead.

-Once we do a `dotnet restore` what happens is the MSBuild begins to prepare the project files for the build, firstly applying and adding the `Directory.Build.props` (the first it finds) to the beginning, that way you can move all the metadata to it and leave the `csproj` file for things that are project-oriented.
+Once we do a `dotnet restore` what happens is the MSBuild begins to prepare the project files for the build.
+Firstly applying and adding the `Directory.Build.props` (the first it finds) to the beginning, that way you can move all the metadata to it and leave the `csproj` file for things that are project-oriented.
 At the end of the process, the target files are applied.

 Our little target file is residing in the root of the solution, not the project.
 Once MSBuild finds it, it begins running it.
 Each `<PackageReference>` element with an `Update` property will be matched against any existing `<PackageReference>` elements with the corresponding `Include` property, and update the element with the missing property - the version of the package.
 An important thing to notice is that `Update` is an update and not upsert (update-insert), i.e. packages that are not matched, will not be added to the csproj file.